Love bass? The FiiO FT1 is untouchable as the best bassy budget headphone

 Why you can trust Creative Bloq Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

-I was looking forward to getting the FiiO FT1s in for review as soon as I saw them, before I read all the glowing reviews about that extended, textured bass that beats headphones several times their cost.
-Because visually I think the FT1s look amazing.
-They skirt a fine line between a sepia-toned 1970s daydream, and a teenager's vision of what old-school sophistication looks like, and I absolutely love it.
+I was looking forward to getting the FiiO FT1 in for review as soon as I saw them – before I read all the glowing reviews about that extended, textured bass that beats headphones several times their cost.
+Because visually I think the FT1 looks great.
+They skirt a fine line between a sepia-toned 1970s daydream, and a really, really good Design & Technology school project.
+And I absolutely love them.

-Turns out, they also sound incredible, and all the hype is still relevant a year and a half after their August 2024 release.
+Turns out, they also sound great, and all the hype is still relevant a year and a half after their August 2024 release.

 Specs